Four consecutive Thursday mornings starting April 16. 10–11 am.

-The mosque, the palace, the bazaar: each class in this 6-week series will reveal treasures from the world of Islamic architecture.
-Join us as we delve in to a range of buildings, places you may have experienced yourself or have yet to add to your list of wonders to explore.
-Moving from examples of the early Islamic period to the newest constructions being erected today, classes will outline the basic features of each type, examine the work of a featured architect—from Sinan the Great to Zaha Hadid—and include a walk in the galleries to look at related museum objects.
+The mosque, the tomb, the palace, the bazaar: each class in this four-week series will explore treasures from the world of Islamic architecture.
+Join us as we delve in to a range of buildings, places you may have experienced yourself or have yet to add to your list of wonders to visit.
+Moving from examples of the early Islamic period to the newest constructions being erected today, classes will outline the basic features of each type and examine the work of a featured architect from Sinan the Great to Zaha Hadid.

 Dr. Marika Sardar, Curator at the Aga Khan Museum, has worked at museums in Doha, San Diego, and New York, including the Metropolitan Museum of Art.
 She has produced exhibitions on narrative in Indian painting, the art of the Deccan sultanates, and trade textiles of the 16th–18th centuries.
 A specialist in South Asian art, she is currently working on a publication of a Ramayana manuscript that once belonged to Hamida Banu Begum, mother of Mughal emperor Akbar.